tensorflow/swift-models/Examples/GrowingNeuralCellularAutomata/README.md

 - `--batch-size`: The batch size during training (default: 8).
 - `--cell-fire-rate`: The fraction of cells to fire at each update (default: 0.5).
 - `--pool-size`: The pool size during training (default: 1024).
+- `--iterations`: The number of training iterations (default: 8000).